rooseveltframework/roosevelt/README.md

 **Mac:**

 - Install [Xcode](https://developer.apple.com/xcode).
+- If this is your first time running a Node.js application, be sure to follow npm's instructions for [setting npm permissions correctly](https://docs.npmjs.com/getting-started/fixing-npm-permissions) so you can run npm commands without elevated privileges.

 **Ubuntu:**

 - Install build-essential: `sudo apt-get install build-essential`
 - You may also need to `sudo apt-get remove gyp` if you already have gyp installed.
 Ubuntu's gyp is incompatible with common JS modules.
+- If this is your first time running a Node.js application, be sure to follow npm's instructions for [setting npm permissions correctly](https://docs.npmjs.com/getting-started/fixing-npm-permissions) so you can run npm commands without elevated privileges.

 Once you have a sane developmemt environment, you can proceed with the standard install procedure below.